taylortech75/graphlibcore/README.md

     $ make dist

-This will generate `graphlibcore.js` and `graphlibcore.min.js` in the `dist` directory of the project.
+This will generate `netstruct.js` and `netstruct.min.js` in the `dist` directory of the project.

 # License

-graphlibcore is licensed under the terms of the MIT License.
+netstruct is licensed under the terms of the MIT License.
 See the [LICENSE](LICENSE) file for details.

 [npm package manager]: http://npmjs.org/